Jon Berti Player Props: Marlins vs. Cardinals

 Jon Berti At The Plate

-- Berti has nine doubles, a triple, two home runs and 15 walks while hitting .272.
+- Berti has nine doubles, two triples, two home runs and 15 walks while hitting .280.

-- In 62.0% of his 71 games this season, Berti has picked up at least one hit.
-He's also had 16 multi-hit games.

-- In 71 games played this year, he has homered in just two of them.

-- He has scored in 23 of 71 games this year, and more than once 5 times.
+- He has gone deep in two of 72 games played this season, and in 0.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.